Azryth/gbf-extension/README.md

 ### TODO list ###

 * Lots of testing
+* Refactoring
+* Display extra CA damage
+* Settings
+* Show if debuffs hit/miss (will get complicated)
 * Extra damage from summons are not logged yet
-* Show if debuffs hit/miss (will get complicated)
-* Refactoring